GraphiteEditor/Graphite/website/content/volunteer/guide/starting-a-task/submitting-a-contribution.md

 You also have to pass `cargo fmt` and `cargo clippy` locally before your PR can be merged.

-Your goal is for the check called "Editor: Dev & CI / build (pull_request)" to pass with a <span class="emoji">✅</span>.
-If it fails with a <span class="emoji">❌</span>, you will need to investigate.
+Your goal is for the check called "Editor: Dev & CI / build (pull_request)" to pass with a ✅.
+If it fails with a ❌, you will need to investigate.
 If you need access to the build logs, ask a maintainer to provide them.
 Occasionally, other checks may fail, but you likely won't be responsible for fixing those and they can be ignored.

 ## Keeping your work up-to-date